© 2025 MICHIGAN PUBLIC

 Because these millages primarily apply to non-primary residences, the amount of money a district gets can vary greatly based on the community surrounding it.
 Usually, it is not a majority of their budgets.

-Dollar Bay-Tamarack Area Schools in Houghton County, for example, says the millage it's trying to get renewed this election cycle makes up about 12% of the operating budget.
+Kelloggsville Public Schools in Kent County, for example, says the millage it's trying to get renewed in this May election makes up about 13% of the district's operating budget.

 Back to question list.